My Bloody Valentine (band): 2013–present: Future plans

 In 2013, Shields announced plans to release a My Bloody Valentine EP "of all-new material," which would be followed by a fourth studio album.
 In September 2017, it was reported that Shields was working on material for a new My Bloody Valentine album that was projected for release in 2018.
 As of 2018, two EPs were expected to be released in 2019, but all previously announced release estimates have not been met.

 In April 2020, American clothing brand Supreme announced a collaboration with My Bloody Valentine, licensing the album art of Glider, Feed Me With Your Kiss and Loveless for the company's Spring 2020 clothing collection.

 On 29 March 2021, My Bloody Valentine published a promotional video which features the cover art of previous releases as well as the text "31 03".
 On 31 March 2021, it was announced that My Bloody Valentine signed with Domino Recording Company.
-The band's full discography was made available on streaming services worldwide for the first time, as well as announcing CD and LP re-releases of their music for 21 May.
+The band's full discography from 1988 to 2013 was made available on streaming services worldwide for the first time, and CD and LP re-releases were announced for 21 May.
 While promoting My Bloody Valentine's re-releases, Shields confirmed that the band is working on new material, and said that they plan on finishing a melodic, song-oriented album and a more experimental album.

 In 2022, My Bloody Valentine accused music streaming service Spotify of showing "fake lyrics" which the band called "completely incorrect and insulting".

+On November 25, 2024, the band announced a one-off concert (its first in seven years) to take place on November 22, 2025 at the 3Arena in Dublin.
+This was further backed on March 28, 2025 by an additional three dates in Manchester, London, and Glasgow, all to take place after the Dublin date.
+On April 22, 2025, the band announced a show at the Zepp Namba in Osaka, and a show at the Tokyo Garden Theater.
+On September 25, 2025, the band were announced as being on the lineup for Primavera Sound Barcelona '26 on June 3–7, 2026.